TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

+`heal` will restore a certain amount of HP, up to the maximum, and return the amount that was healed.
+If the entity's health is at full, then just return 0.
+The function that handles this should display an error if the returned amount is 0, since the entity can't be healed.

 One thing we're going to need is a way to *not* consume an item or take a turn if something goes wrong during the process.
 For our health potion, think about what should happen if the player declares they want to use a health potion, but their health is already full.
 What should happen?

 We could just consume the potion anyway, and have it go to waste, but if you've played a game that does that, you know how frustrating it can be, especially if the player clicked the health potion on accident.
 A better way would be to warn the user that they're trying to do something that makes no sense, and save the player from wasting both the potion and their turn.